maxolasersquad/orthosie/README.md

 Orthosie is licensed under the GPLv3.
 The details of this license can be viewed at http://gplv3.fsf.org/ until I get around to properly adding licensing information.

 Orthosie is a point of sale system written in Python using the Django framework.
-Orthosie supports Python 2 & 3 and Django 1.5.
-Django 1.6 will soon be the supported framework.
+Orthosie supports Python 3 and Django 1.6.

-Orthosie uses Django REST Framework, which can be grabbed from http://django-rest-framework.org/
+Orthosie uses Django REST Framework, which can be grabbed from http://django-rest-framework.org/ sudo apt-get install python3-setuptools git clone git@github.com:tomchristie/django-rest-framework.git cd django-rest-framework sudo python3 setup.py install

-Getting Orthosie running for the first time requires we setup the sqlite database file.
+Getting Orthosie running for the first time requires we setup the sqlite database file. python3 manage.py syncdb
-./manage.py syncdb

-To run the test server cd in to the orthosie directory and run the following.
+To run the test server cd in to the orthosie directory and run the following. python3 manage.py runserver
-./manage.py runserver

 At this point you can browse to http://127.0.0.1:8000/register/ to see the register.

 There is currently no easy way to add any inventory to the system, though it is currently being actively worked on.
 Inventory can be added from the python/django shell by adding a vendor and an item.
-The following adds Reed's Gingerbrew.
-./manage.py shell
-import inventory.models as inventory v = inventory.Vendor(name='Reed''s')
-i = inventory.Item(upc='00827400006', name='Original Ginger Brew', price=1.72, scalable=False, taxable=True, vendor=v)
+The following adds Reed's Gingerbrew. python3 manage.py shell import inventory.models as inventory v = inventory.Vendor(name='Reed''s') i = inventory.Item(upc='00827400006', name='Original Ginger Brew', price=1.72, scalable=False, taxable=True, vendor=v)